Allergies Pictures Slideshow: 10 Common Allergy Triggers

 Ick!
 Not only are cockroaches creepy, but a protein in their droppings can be a troublesome allergen.
-It can be difficult to get rid of cockroaches from your home, especially in a warm climate, or if you live in an apartment building where bugs can pass back and forth to between neighbors.
-Treat for roaches by using pesticides, keeping a clean kitchen, and repairing cracks and holes in floors, walls, and windows to stop the from entering your home.
+It can be difficult to get rid of cockroaches from your home, especially in a warm climate, or if you live in an apartment building where bugs can pass back and forth between neighbors.
+Treat for roaches by using pesticides, keeping a clean kitchen, and repairing cracks and holes in floors, walls, and windows to stop them from entering your home.

 (1) Altrendo images